Traditional funding of transportation

 PRT is now recognized as providing new

-opportunities to help avoid dangerous climate change.
+opportunities to help avoid ominous climate change.

 Board (CARB).
+See Report pages 3-4, 3-12, 10-85, and 10-92.
 Because of this, some new funding opportunities

 The most commonly discussed method of